AnarchistsPrime (ACP) Price Down 79.4% This Week

-AnarchistsPrime (CURRENCY:ACP) traded 80.2% lower against the US dollar during the 24-hour period ending at 13:00 PM ET on January 19th.
-AnarchistsPrime has a market cap of $365.00 and approximately $564.00 worth of AnarchistsPrime was traded on exchanges in the last 24 hours.
-In the last seven days, AnarchistsPrime has traded 79.4% lower against the US dollar.
-One AnarchistsPrime coin can now be bought for $0.0001 or 0.00000001 BTC on popular cryptocurrency exchanges.
+AnarchistsPrime (CURRENCY:ACP) traded down 80.2% against the U.S. dollar during the 1-day period ending at 14:00 PM Eastern on January 23rd.
+AnarchistsPrime has a total market capitalization of $365.00 and $564.00 worth of AnarchistsPrime was traded on exchanges in the last 24 hours.
+One AnarchistsPrime coin can currently be purchased for about $0.0001 or 0.00000001 BTC on popular exchanges.
+During the last week, AnarchistsPrime has traded 79.4% lower against the U.S. dollar.

 - SecureCoin (SRC) traded flat against the dollar and now trades at $0.0003 or 0.00000003 BTC.